 Lender Modifications

 <<Provide a brief summary of modifications made by underwriter.
 If none, state none.
 Example: “The PCNA’s analysis of reserve requirements for major movable equipment included replacement of the facility’s bus/van.
-The underwriter has deleted this item as it is not eligible for reimbursement from the replacement reserve account.”>>
+The underwriter has deleted this item as it is not eligible for reimbursement from the replacement reserve account.”
+Note: the lender or borrower cannot make any modifications to the energy conservation retrofits associated with the Green MIP reduction program.>>

 Fire/Building Codes and HUD Standards